SCM-NV/ftl/README.rst

   is essentially a hash table without a value associated with the keys.

 These things might be nice:

-+ A regular expression library.
-Probably best to just make a Fortran interface to the C regex library ...

 + Random number generators and distributions like in std::random.